astropy/photutils/docs/psf.rst

 sensitivity variations.
 For a more detailed description of this formalism, see `Anderson & King 2000 <http://adsabs.harvard.edu/abs/2000PASP..112.1360A>`_.

-All this said, in colloquial usage "PSF photometry" sometimes means model-fitting photometry (with the effects of the PSF either implicitly or explicitly included in the models), regardless to exactly what kind of model is actually being fit.
-We follow this usage, use "PSF photometry" as shorthand for the general approach.
+All this said, in colloquial usage "PSF photometry" sometimes refers to the more general task of model-fitting photometry (with the effects of the PSF either implicitly or explicitly included in the models), regardless of exactly what kind of model is actually being fit.
+For brevity (e.g.,``photutils.psf``), we use "PSF photometry"  in this way, as a shorthand for the general approach.

 Building an effective PSF (ePSF)